umbraco/UmbracoDocs/Implementation/Services/index-v8.md

 keywords: implementing services injecting di custom services service pattern UmbracoHelper reusing dry
 versionFrom: 8.0.0
-meta.Title: "Umbraco Services and Helpers" meta.Description: "Umbraco has a range of 'Core' Services and Helpers that act as a 'gateway' to Umbraco data and functionality to use when extending or implementing an Umbraco site"
+meta.Title: "Umbraco Services and Helpers"
+description: "Umbraco has a range of 'Core' Services and Helpers that act as a 'gateway' to Umbraco data and functionality to use when extending or implementing an Umbraco site"
 ---

 # Services and Helpers